jjaybrown/ionic-platform-body-classes/README.md

 # Ionic Platform Body Classes
-Document to describe the different device classes applied to body by Ionic Platform.
+Document to describe the different platform classes applied to document body by `ionic.Platform`.

 ## Contribute
 Please submit PRs with any missing classes that adds a new row on the tables below.